Editor’s note: This case study was originally published in 2020. It has been updated for accuracy and to reflect modern practices.

 - Ad group

-- Any segment you would traditionally use to optimize targeting
+- And any other segments traditionally used to optimize targeting

 - What campaigns do people come to the website from?